Boston Senior Football Championship

 The Boston Senior Football Championship is an annual Gaelic football competition, played in the Boston region of America.
 The competition is organised by the Northeast Division Board of the Gaelic Athletic Association.
-The games are played at the Irish Cultural Center, in Canton, Massachusetts."Boston GAA" (2021) The final is usually held the weekend prior to Labor Day.
+The games are played at the Irish Cultural Center, in Canton, Massachusetts.
+The final is usually held the weekend prior to Labor Day.
 The winners and the runners-up will represent Boston in the North American Senior Football Championship.